yousseffre/financelake/CONTRIBUTING.md

 5. Commit
 6. Push your branch to your fork
 7. Go into github UI and create a PR from your fork & branch, and merge it into upstream MAIN
+8. link an issue to pull request
+9. Complete check list

 ## Pulling in changes from upstream